 We focused on platforms that actually work in real businesses and have proven results.
 Our criteria included:

-- Connects with existing CRM, ERP, and business systems
+- Integration with existing business tools

 Top 8 Agentic CRM Platforms